jar398/cldiff/README.md

 # Checklist difference

+<b>This is a work in progress.
+The code is messy, incomplete, and
+buggy because I'm still figuring out how to do this properly.
+Although it runs and gives reasonable answers sometimes, proceed at your own risk and with low expectations.</b>

 The inputs are two checklists in TSV or CSV format (extension .tsv or .csv).
 The output is an ad hoc report file.